China criticizes Apple for app that tracks Hong Kong police

 The demonstrations began over a proposed extradition law and expanded to include other grievances and demands for greater democracy.

-The criticism of Apple followed government attacks starting last weekend on the National Basketball Association over a comment by the general manager of the Houston Rockets in support of the protesters.
-State TV has canceled broadcasts of NBA games.
+Criticism of Apple followed government attacks starting last weekend on the National Basketball Association over a comment by the general manager of the Houston Rockets in support of the protesters.
+China's state TV has canceled broadcasts of NBA games.

 The newspaper warned Apple might be damaging its reputation with Chinese consumers.